wcko87/rabi-ribi-maps/maps/bunmania_collection/bunmania_guide.md

 ![custom_properties_2](https://user-images.githubusercontent.com/27341392/53294041-48036d00-381a-11e9-8b83-f23f0fd3a390.png)

-If you have an existing map which does not have the custom properties, you can add them manually in Tiled.
+If you have an existing map in Tiled which does not have abovementioned the custom properties, you can add the above custom properties on your own.
+Make sure that the name and type of the custom property matches those in the list above.

 #### Encoding map metadata manually